ankitkumar93/DevOps-Project/README.md

 ####<a name="2"></a>Dependency Management + Build Script Execution
 We used Docker to enable clean build everytime code is committed to the application.
 Docker is installed on our AWS server (which hosts the node.js server) and a docker image was created with dependencies in the dockerfile, which can be found [here](https://github.com/ankitkumar93/DevOps-Project/blob/m1_dev/build/Dockerfile).
 The docker image was generated once, which used the dockerfile to install basic dependencies.
-Further, on each build trigger the test-code repo is cloned, and its dependencies are install by calling ``` npm install ```.
+Further, on each build trigger the test-code repo is cloned, and its dependencies are installed by calling ``` npm install ```.
 The build script handles all such calls.
 Our build scripts are branch specific scripts which are triggered by [build](https://github.com/ankitkumar93/DevOps-Project/blob/m1_dev/trigger/controller/build.js) file.<br>

 ####<a name="3"></a>Build Status + External Post-Build Job Triggers